-Hilary lived in Brynmawr at the Head of the Valleys for 17 years.
+Hilary lived in Brynmawr at the Head of the Valleys in Wales for 17 years.
 On a Sunday morning she walked over the mountains, across fields and down valleys with her father and brother.
 The memories, associations and traces of the history of a place – geological or man-made – remain with her.

 In those mountains, ancient rocks, beeches and oaks, the gushing waterfalls and dramatic weather and rushing tides, there is something about lineage and layers: a true source material which speaks of elemental cycles of birth, growth, deterioration and death.